miminame-daisuki/nhentai-scraper/README.md

 - [tag](https://github.com/jdberry/tag)

 ## Basic Usage
-1. Place the id (six digit number) of the galleries you want to download in the file `download_list.txt` inside the folder `inputs/`
+1. Place the id (six digit number) of the galleries you want to download in the file `download_id.txt` inside the folder `inputs/`
-2. Open your browser, find the cookies and headers (for bypassing CloudFlare), and put those in the `cookies.txt` and `headers.txt` files inside `inputs`
+2. Open your browser, find the cookies and headers (for bypassing CloudFlare), and put those in the `cookies.txt` and `headers.txt` files inside `inputs/`
 3. Double click the `double_click_run.command` file in the `src/` folder

 ## To-do list